audreydel/Learn-Local/README.md

 cd learn-local/frontend
 ```

-4. Run the frontend on a local server using the following:
+3. Run the frontend on a local server using the following:
 ```
 npm start
 ```
+4. frontend should be running on `http://localhost:3001`